kubedb/docs/docs/guides/mongodb/backup/archiver/index.md

 root@mg-rs-restored-0:/# exit
 exit
 ```
-We can see from the above output that we have successfully done the point in time recovery of the database `mg-rs`.
+We can see from the above output that we have successfully done the point-in-time-recovery of the database `mg-rs`.

 ## Next Steps